 Animal boarding licence

-Application for a licence must be made to the Local Authority and a licence may be issued if the applicant is not disqualified under any of the following Acts:
+We cannot issue a licence if the applicant is disqualified under any of the following Acts:

 - The Animal Boarding Establishment Act 1963

 - The Protection of Animals (Amendment) Act 1954

 - The Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934

 Where a licence is granted, that licence and any subsequent licence expire on the 31 December of the year the licence relates to.
 It has to be renewed before that date if the premises are still to be used as an animal boarding establishment.